elan-ev/moodle-local_och5pcore/README.md

 * Deselecting a theme will remove the extension changes.
 * Only videos which are published to opencast engage player, can be displayed and process, because media index of the event must be available.
 * LTI credential can be configured if the "Secure Static Files" in opencast setting is enabled.
-* Opencast instance for the search endpoint must be configured in tool_opencast and be selected in the setting.
-(Deprecated in v2.1)

 Important for admins to know:
 ------------------